sciZer0/7/v/README.md

 <p>&nbsp</p>

-*Additionally, I have a lot of other ideas — incl. ideas about safer DeFi: stablecoins, exchanges and bridges.*
+*Additionally, I have a lot of other ideas — incl. ideas about stablecoins, exchanges and bridges.*
 <p>&nbsp</p>